cbarr123/DailyJournal/src/README.md

 - chapter 3 finished on 7/19
 - chapter 4 json server comnplete on 8/2
-- chapter 5 began on Tues, 8/6
+- chapter 5 completed on Tues, 8/6
+- chapter 6, DAILY_JOURNAL_ES6_MODULES, 8/6 - started it